MicrosoftDocs/azure-dev-docs/articles/lab/tool-tip-metrics.md

 ---
-title: 'Quickstart: Create a Python app on Linux'
+title: 'Create a Python app in Azure App Service on Linux'
 description: Get started with Azure App Service by deploying your first Python app to a Linux container in App Service. ms.topic: quickstart ms.date: 09/22/2020